Liebster Gott, wann werd ich sterben: Compositions based on Vetter's setting

 There was a copy of the 1713 volume of Vetter's Musicalische Kirch- und Hauß-Ergötzlichkeit in the household of Johann Sebastian and Anna Magdalena Bach.
 Johann Sebastian composed the first version of his BWV 8 cantata in 1724.
 It is a cantata for the 16th Sunday after Trinity which is part of his second cantata cycle.
 Its first movement, setting the first stanza of the hymn, is a chorale fantasia on a modified form of Vetter's hymn tune.
 Its last movement, in E major like the first, is a reworked version of Vetter's four-part setting, for SATB choir, colla parte instruments and figured bass, with the last stanza of Neumann's hymn as text.
 By around 1735 the vocal parts of this movement, BWV 8/6, were adopted in the Dietel manuscript.

+The final movement in the setting adopted from Vetter's reads:

 The Dietel manuscript also contains a four-part setting in E-flat major, BWV deest, of Vetter's hymn tune.
 In 1736, a voice and continuo arrangement of Vetter's hymn tune, attributed to Bach (BWV 483), in the same key, was included in Schemellis Gesangbuch.
 In 1747 Bach produced a second version of his BWV 8 cantata: its outer movements are D major transpositions of the same movements of the earlier version of the cantata.

 When Bach's pupil Johann Friedrich Doles had become Thomaskantor some years after the composer's death, the BWV 8 cantata was performed again in Leipzig.
 According to the American musicologist David Yearsley, the widowed Anna Magdalena may have heard such performance, finding consolation in the hymn's text and setting.
 Friedrich Wilhelm Birnstiel published the four-part setting of the closing chorale of Bach's cantata in 1765.
 The same also appeared in the first volume of Breitkopf's edition of Bach's four-part chorales (1784), edited by Carl Philipp Emanuel Bach.

 According to Winterfeld, Vetter's 1713 setting and the closing chorale of Bach's cantata are largely comparable: he sees it as an example of how Bach could, with a few adjustments, perfect an otherwise already agreeable composition.
 Winterfeld compared both settings in the Annex of his 1847 publication:

 The Bach Gesellschaft published the E major version of Bach's chorale cantata in 1851, edited by Moritz Hauptmann.
 Spitta described the closing chorale of the cantata as a somewhat altered version of Vetter's setting.
 The BWV 483 setting was published in the Bach Gesellschaft Edition in 1893, edited by Franz Wüllner.
 Henry Clough-Leighter published the vocal score of the outer movements of the BWV 8 cantata in 1935, with his own piano reduction of the instrumental accompaniment.
 In the 1975 volume of the Bach-Jahrbuch, Emil Platen described the BWV 8/6 setting as a reworking of Vetter's original.
 The New Bach Edition (NBE) contains four instances of the BWV 8/6 chorale: